 I keep getting texts from emails, how can I block these?

-There are few things more annoying than receiving a scam text from an email address.
-Honestly, these obviously fake messages are so unrealistic they’re more shameful than legitimate scams.
-Many users report that they receive several of these messages a day and they often include lewd content.
+Few things are more annoying than receiving a scam text from an email address.
+Honestly, these fake messages are so unrealistic they’re more shameful than legitimate scams.
+Many users report receiving several of these messages a day and often include lewd content.
 So, how can you stop them?

 Unfortunately, your Android device (even Android 10) offers no viable solution.
 There is still hope, but you’ll have to work for it.
 This type of block requires carrier intervention.
 You will need to call your cell phone carrier to block the email-to-text abilities.
 Making this even more unfortunate is that even experienced representatives may not know it is possible or how to do it, so be prepared for a polite and friendly fight.
 Call your carrier’s tech support team and let them know you’d like to block these texts.

 Fortunately, there are no bright flashing signs and sirens letting a caller know you’ve blocked them.
 Your phone will act similar to a disconnected phone number in that it will say “this caller cannot be reached as dialed” or something similar to that.